lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

     Process finished with exit code 0

-The above implementaion is nothing more than just the tutorial code bits inside a loop.
+The above implementation is nothing more than just the tutorial code bits inside a loop.
 The loop checks if a path was found at each iteration.
 If the path is found it is backtracked through the tree and printed out as a sequence of molecules from source to target.

 The second example we have here is a little more elaborate, but implements a very simple idea.
-Instead of one exploration tree, it uses two trees that each search for a path aimed at some molecule in the other tree:
+Instead of one exploration tree, we build two trees that each searches for a path to the closest molecule in the other tree:

 ..  literalinclude:: ../../../python/molpher/examples/bidirectional.py
     :language: python